How to Apply

 The personal statement is both a writing sample and an opportunity to discuss your unique characteristics and personal qualities, including educational and work experiences, talents and special interests, socioeconomic background, involvement in community affairs and public service, or any events or circumstances that have helped shape your life or given it direction.
 The personal statement should indicate your interest in indigenous governance, along with a description of any relevant experience in the field.

 For students who intend to complete a thesis for their MPS, a 2-3 page overview of your thesis topic is required.
+The thesis overview is only required if you are completing a thesis to fulfill the MPS Culminating Experience requirement.

 The resume should summarize your education, work experience, any publications, and other relevant credentials and accomplishments.